Xcode1234/AL_SL-Sequence-Series-/README.md

 # AL(SL) Sequence-Series

-Clone git repository using git clone
+Clone git repository using git clone.
 Use function variable to set the function preferred